datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 DataPaper
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A factual and objective publication with a focused intent to identify and describe specific data, sets of data, or data collections to facilitate discoverability
+**Description:** A factual and objective publication with a focused intent to identify and describe specific data, sets of data, or data collections to facilitate discoverability.

 **Examples and Usage Notes:** A data paper describes data provenance and methodologies used in the gathering, processing, organizing, and representing the data